0emerald/GB-Hyperlinks_N-S-Divide/README.md

 https://geoportal.statistics.gov.uk/datasets/ons::local-authority-districts-december-2016-generalised-clipped-boundaries-in-the-uk-1/explore?location=53.588449%2C-0.820715%2C5.52
 and does the SVD on the v5 A LADxLAD matrices.
 Makes the "animationData" and saves this as `animationDataUK.csv`.
 Second part of the `R` script makes plots: scree plots, 2D reference map plots, embedding plots.
+Note: the below file doesn't transform the A matrices, so is not the results reported in the paper, but is kept as it outputs a file used in **folder 18**
 * `permutationTestsUK.ipynb` script to run permuation tests for GB.
-(Also has code to output a `LAD_NorthIndicator_GB_lookup.csv` file, which is copied into *18* and used there)
+(Also has code to output a `LAD_NorthIndicator_GB_lookup.csv` file, which is copied into **folder 18** and used there)
-* `animations.ipynb` makes some animation data, does some plots of the count of active enterprises data, and outputs the CLEAN version of the active ent data (which is copied to 18 and used in the 1dim Procrustes stuff).

 **15-1 WinsorizationPoint:**
 * `Winsorizing_beforeAfter_concatenation.R` implements a distance measure for the embeddings and compares for concatenating then Winsorizing and vice versa.